The process for granting charitable status

-Our first step in processing your organisation’s application is to check that it is complete and valid.
-Once your organisation’s application is deemed to be complete, it will be assigned to one of our case officers and a full assessment will be carried out.
-The case officer may return your application to you seeking further detail or clarification and it is in your organisation’s interests to respond to the case officer as quickly as possible.
+The first step in processing an organisation’s application is to check that it is complete and valid.
+Once the organisation’s application is deemed to be complete, it will be assigned to one of the case officers and a full assessment will be carried out.
+The case officer may return the application to the applicant seeking further detail or clarification and it is in the organisation’s interests to respond to the case officer as quickly as possible.

-Once the case officer has completed an assessment of your application, they will make a recommendation on whether or not your organisation should be registered.
-A recommendation for registration will ultimately be referred to the Chief Executive Officer of the Charities Regulator for a final decision.
+Once the case officer has completed an assessment of the application, they will make a recommendation on whether or not the organisation should be registered.
+A recommendation for registration will ultimately be referred to the Chief Executive of the Charities Regulator for a final decision.

 Organisations that are automatically considered charities

-- Religious organisations: Religious organisations are required to register under section 3 Part 1 of the Act, which provides that the advancement of religion shall be recognised as a charitable purpose.
+Religious organisations are required to register under section 2 Part 1 of the Act, which provides that the advancement of religion shall be recognised as a charitable purpose.
 Under this criteria, an organisation that is recognised as advancing religion qualifies as a charitable organisation and must therefore be registered with the Charities Regulator.